Turkey: COVID-19 patients killed in hospital fire | DW | 19.12.2020

 Eight COVID-19 patients were killed in a fire at an intensive care unit in southern Turkey on Saturday.

-The fire was caused by the explosion of an oxygen ventilator, the governor's office of Gaziantep province said.
+The fire, at the privately-run Sanko University Hospital in Gaziantep, was caused by the explosion of an oxygen ventilator, the governor's office of Gaziantep province said.

 Eleven other patients receiving treatment in the unit, which was a designated coronavirus ward, were transferred to nearby hospitals.